anesriad/web_scrapping_books_bs4/README.md

 - 2: scrapping_books_bs4.ipyn :
   will contain the full working code that scrappes data from the whole website (1000 books) and saves it into a dataframe that is exported into a CSV file for future use.

+  PLUS: You'll get the CSV file containing the final output if you want to have a quick look at what the scrapping will look like in the end.